 Treatment for rotator cuff tears when you only have a partial tear may simply consist of lots of rest for your injured shoulder.
 In minor and less severe cases of this nature, anti-inflammatory medications and physical therapy play vital roles.
 But treatment for rotator cuff tears that are more severe or complete normally involves a minor surgical procedure to either:

 Your pain management physician may have to remove small pieces of tendon or bone to encourage a better range of motion.
 Unfortunately, there’s a pretty big risk of re-tearing your cuff after surgery because the area tends to be weaker.
 More common surgical procedures for rotator cuff tear treatment include:

 Recovery from treatment for rotator cuff tears isn’t nearly as bad as you may expect.
-If surgery is necessary, you’ll need to wear a sling for a couple weeks.
-And your Manhattan sports medicine and pain management team provides you a list of activities to avoid and recommendations for exercise to do that speed your recovery along.
+If surgery is necessary, you’ll need to wear a sling for a couple of weeks.
+And our pain management team provides you with a list of activities to avoid and recommendations for exercise to do that speed your recovery along.

 Do you have any questions about the rotator cuff tear treatment?
 Would you like to schedule an appointment with the best-rated doctor Febin Melepura MD of New York sports pain management clinic?
 Please contact our office for a consultation with the top pain relief specialist in Midtown Manhattan.